intel-analytics/ipex-llm/docs/docs/Zouwu/API/TCNForecaster.md

 - **`kernel_size`**: Specify convolutional layer filter height in TCN's encoder.
 This value defaults to 7.
 - **`dropout`**: Specify the dropout close possibility (i.e. the close possibility to a neuron).
 This value defaults to 0.2.
 - **`optimizer`**: Specify the optimizer used for training.
 This value defaults to "Adam".
+- **`loss`**: Specify the loss function used for training.
+This value defaults to "mse".
+You can choose from "mse", "mae" and "huber_loss".
 - **`lr`**: Specify the learning rate.
 This value defaults to 0.001.

 ### \_\_init\_\_